Skip to Main Content

 Download the One-Pager

-We’ll be offering in the coming month a series of campaign graphics for you to use on your social media platforms, using the hashtag #IPCEDelivers.
-These evidence-based messages can help healthcare leaders understand the incredibly valuable role you play in providing practical solutions to many of healthcare’s most pressing problems.
+We’ve created a series of campaign graphics for you to use on your social media platforms.
+These evidence-based messages can help healthcare leaders understand the incredibly valuable role your team plays in providing practical solutions to many of healthcare’s most pressing problems.

 [1] Reeves, Scott, Simon Fletcher, Hugh Barr, Ivan Birch, Sylvian Boet, Nigel Davies, Angus McFadyen, Josetta Rivera, and Simon Kitto.
 “A BEME Systematic Review of the Effects of Interprofessional Education: BEME Guide No. 39.”
 Medical Teacher 38, no. 7 (2016): 656-668.